How to Get a Proof of Prior Coverage Letter from Your Car Insurance Company

 Switching car insurance companies involves more than just picking a new policy — your previous coverage history plays a direct role in what you'll pay going forward.
 A car insurance proof of prior coverage letter is one of the most important documents you can have when applying for a new policy, yet many drivers don't know it exists until their new insurer asks for it.

 In this guide, you'll learn exactly what this letter is, what information it includes, how to request it from your previous carrier, and how your coverage history — or any gaps in it — can significantly affect your new policy's pricing.
-Whether you're switching insurers for the first time or trying to recover from a lapse, this article will give you the tools to navigate the process confidently and potentially save hundreds of dollars on your premiums.
+With national average full-coverage premiums ranging from $2,144 to $2,638 per year in 2025 and a projected average of around $2,158 in 2026, qualifying for a continuous coverage discount could save you hundreds of dollars annually.

 Key Pinch Points

-• Most insurers can provide the letter within 1–3 business days
+• Most insurers provide the letter within 1–3 business days

 Compare Car Insurance Rates in Ohio